rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

     implementations.

     Set the priorities for the application threads:

-        X -- For the Main Thread, which will be the one sending the data, or for the Asynchronous thread if that one is used.
+    - **X** for the Main Thread, which will be the one sending the data, or for the Asynchronous thread if that one is used.
-        Y -- For the Receive Threads or, if the -useReadThread is used, for the thread created to receive and process data.
+    - **Y** for the Receive Threads or, if ``-useReadThread`` is used, for the thread created to receive and process data.
-        Z -- For the rest of the threads created by the middleware: Event and Database Threads.
+    - **Z** for the rest of the threads created by the middleware: Event and Database Threads.

-    Three default values: h (high), n (normal) and l (low) can be used instead of numbers.
+    This parameter accepts either three numeric values (whichever numeric values you choose) representing the priority of each of the threads or, instead, three characters representing the priorities.
+These characters are h (high), n (normal) and l (low).

-    To see what values can be used for the different threads, see *RTI Connext DDS Core Libraries Platform Notes Version 5.3.1*.
+    To see what values can be used for the different threads, see the following tables in the *RTI Connext DDS Core Libraries Platform Notes*:

-    - Table 6.7 Thread-Priority Definitions for Linux Platforms
+    - the "Thread-Priority Definitions for Linux Platforms" table
-    - Table 8.6 Thread-Priority Definitions for OS X Platforms
+    - the "Thread-Priority Definitions for OS X Platforms" table
-    - Table 12.7 Thread-Priority Definitions for Windows Platforms
+    - the "Thread-Priority Definitions for Windows Platforms" table

    This parameter is not available when compiling against *RTI Connext DDS Micro* or using the Raw Transport feature.